 Ode to anEarth-Lover

 by Rebecca Bengal

+In a time when women were expected to lace into corsets and wear floor-grazing gowns, Anne is believed to be the first American woman to have made a photographic nude self-portrait.
+And, she did so in terrain where few men were willing to travel.
 Working all over California, but especially in the then-underexplored and inhospitable Sierra Nevadas, Anne Brigman created images that revealed a fearless, spiritual reverence for the rugged worlds in which she wandered.

-The daughter of a missionary family, Anne spent her childhood in Hawaii, envious of the children on the island who ran outside all day.
+The daughter of a missionary family, Anne spent her childhood in Hawaii envious of the children on the island who ran outside all day.
 When she was sixteen, her family moved to Los Gatos, California, and in 1894 she married a much older man, Martin Brigman.
 The two lived together in Oakland, where Anne made her first photographs, more conventional portraits of women, exhibited in 1902 in San Francisco.

 But, soon Anne discovered her true subject in the remote, isolated terrain of Northern California.
 Taking a stagecoach to Sacramento, she’d head into the Sierra Nevadas on foot—desolate, tough, poorly mapped territory where even her guides were often loath to go.

 Eventually, Anne and Martin drifted apart.
 She moved into a cabin studio with her dog Rory and “a dozen tame birds.”
 She ran, barefoot, along the pebbly Marin County beaches.
-She headed for the hills—“back to heaven in my high boots, and trousers, and mackinaw coat”— where she she set up her camera and then proceeded to ditch those things, too, piece by piece.
+She headed for the hills—“back to heaven in my high boots, and trousers, and mackinaw coat”— where she set up her camera and then proceeded to ditch those things, too, piece by piece.

 In her art, Brigman was a bridge between the Victorian pictorialist of Julia Margaret Cameron and the liberating modern choreography of Isadora Duncan, who always endeavored “to put into my movements a little of that divine continuity which gives to the whole of nature its beauty and its life.”
 In her writing, she was an adventurously bohemian and assertively female answer to Walt Whitman, whose poems she admired.